RafalUrniaz/Grow_4/README.md

 # About Grow_4 <img src="https://cloud.githubusercontent.com/assets/17867916/17083857/b8ed576a-51a4-11e6-89c8-1d5a400473cf.png" align="right" width="50%">

-The <b>Grow_4</b> is scientific software for structural bioinfiormatics, data visualization and sequence analysis.
+The <b>Grow_4</b> is scientific software for structural bioinformatics, data visualization and sequence analysis.
 It was created and developed by Dr Rafal Urniaz.
 Actually, the project was appended to the BioTesseract™ ONE and is continuously developed by the community.

 #
 # Main features